Nolan-Olhausen/procedural-map-generation/README.md

 I plan to utilize a system like this for my planned open-world RPG game.
 I am aiming to have a very large 2D topdown map with a size comparable to that of a game like Skyrim.
 Hand-placing each tile would take ages, so I need to create a system that will ultimately create the map for me.
 This biome-based generation is only the first step, eventually I will get into the object, terrain, collision, enemy, and POI (points of interest) placement all within this system.
 I already have several ideas for how to accomplish this.

+I originally researched various methods of map generation and started implementing a cellular automata generation method, which was great for randomized procedural generation.
+I had a working implementation, but realized to get a specifically designed map result, doing some sort of image pixel to unity tile method would be simpler, so the cellular automata method has been scrapped.

 ## How It Works

 ### 1. Biome Map Interpretation